We’ve updated this article with a new version to include “Raise the Black” content and updates to the game.

-At the next level you can invest in a full line of paints like Citadel or Vallejo Model Color along with some thin washes and then use the “4 step method”: prime, base colors, wash and highlight.
+At the next level you can invest in a full line of paints like Citadel or Vallejo Model Color along with some thin washes and then use the “4-step method”: prime, base colors, wash, and highlight.
 I learned this method by following Sorastro’s video series painting Star Wars Imperial Assault.
-It takes a good hour or more per mini but the results can be smooth, dramatic and striking.
+It takes a good hour or more per mini but the results can be smooth, dramatic, and striking.

 I have some painting guides on my blog and I’ll be adding to the available guides as I’m able.

-The Bark is attractive because of its low $35 price point.
+The Bark is attractive because of its low $54 price point.
 It’s a nice little ship and will work just fine for games up to 200 points or so.

 If you can put a little money out, the Sloop is probably the most flexible ship.
 It’s easy to sail, it carries a solid 6 cannons, it’s fast, it turns well and it can sail upwind.
 It’s a bit fragile vs a ship full of cannons but it can easily be used in games of 100-300 points to good effect.

 My first recommendation is a Sloop but a Tartana is a good option as well for the same size of games and it’s a little cheaper.
-It’s not as fast and it can’t take as many cannons but it’s decks are nice sizes and you it’s a good aggressive ship with 4 swivel guns in front (the Sloop is best running away from the enemy with 4 swivel guns in the back).
+It’s not as fast and it can’t take as many cannons but its decks are nice sizes and it’s a good aggressive ship with 4 swivel guns in front (the Sloop is best running away from the enemy with 4 swivel guns in the back).

-For a larger ship I would recommend the Light Frigate.
-I consider it the strongest war ship in the game.
+For a larger ship, I would recommend the Light Frigate.
+I consider it the strongest warship in the game.
 It’s fast, it can take a lot of cannons and it’s super tough.
-You can play some really good 200-400 point games with a Light Frigate and you could even use it in 100 point games with no cannons.
+You can play some really good 200-400 point games with a Light Frigate and you could even use it in 100-point games with no cannons.
 Very flexible and powerful ship.

-If you choose to jump into the deep end of the game and start with Natives, your options are considerably different as they can’t take the standard European style ships.
+If you choose to jump into the deep end of the game and start with Natives, your options are considerably different as they can’t take the standard European-style ships.
 You’ll want some combination of canoes and Piraguas for sea battles.

-Learning to Play
+Learning to Play Blood & Plunder

-There’s no substitute for just reading the rule book but you can learn all the basics by watching the Learn to Play videos that Firelock has released on YouTube.
+There’s no substitute for just reading the rule book, but you can learn all the basics by watching the Learn to Play videos that Firelock has released on YouTube.
 I found watching some of the recorded games produced with Beasts of War to be very helpful as well.
 You can see the game in action and watch peoples apply the various modifiers and faction rules and see how everything comes together in a game.
 The Firelock/Beasts of War team also produced a video series looking at each nationality and how they differ from each other which can be helpful.

 You’re going to need someone to play with!
 Gaming is really about connecting with other people!
 There might be a thriving local community you can join but this might be something you have to build up yourself.
 If there isn’t a local community, get some of your minis and a ship painted up and bring them into a game shop to show off and generate interest.
 I left a painted Sloop and crew at my local game shop in the display case for a month or two after the first Kickstarter and it generated a good bit of interest even before the game was widely available!

 You should absolutely join the international community on Facebook as well!
-There’s over 4,000 members in the official Blood & Plunder group and you can see peoples’ games, painting and terrain and you can get rules questions answered quickly by either players or the game designers who are active within the group.
+There’s over 4,000 members in the official Blood & Plunder group and you can see peoples’ games, painting, and terrain and you can get rules questions answered quickly by either players or the game designers who are active within the group.

 Welcome to the Blood & Plunder Community!

 If you’re a new player, welcome!
 If you’re thinking about getting into the game, I encourage you to take the plunge!
 Jump right in, the water’s fine.
-It’s great game and a wonderful community of players has coalesced around it.
+It’s a great game and a wonderful community of players has coalesced around it.
 Buy yourself a rule book and starter box and start having fun!